HippoEug/HackTheBox/Machines (Easy)/Delivery.md

 © Untitled.
 Design: HTML5 UP.
 ```
-Click on `helpdesk` redirects to `http://helpdesk.delivery.htb/`, which shows `Server Not Found` error.
+Clicking on `helpdesk` redirects to `http://helpdesk.delivery.htb/`, which shows `Server Not Found` error.

 Moving on, we click on `Contact Us` button.
 ```